Chemotherapy Is an Individual Experience

-A fever of 101° Fahrenheit (38.3° Celsius), or chills with or without a fever, can be a serious sign of infection.
-You must call your cancer specialist even if it's at night or on the weekend.
+A fever of 101° Fahrenheit (38.3° Celsius) or above, or chills with or without a fever, can be a serious sign of infection.
+You must call your cancer specialist if you experience these symptoms, even if it's at night or on the weekend.

 An infection is most likely to occur when your neutrophil count is low.
 You are most susceptible to a bacterial infection about seven to 12 days after your chemotherapy infusion.
 Most bacterial infections result from your body's inability to fight off normal bacteria present in your gastrointestinal tract or skin.
 Bacterial infections do not commonly result from being in a crowded place.
 So, if you are feeling well, we encourage you to continue to go out to the movies or out for a meal.

 However, viral infections such as colds and flu are common and are transmitted easily from other people.
 To reduce your chance of infection, wash your hands frequently and avoid close contact with anyone who is ill during this time.

 - If you have a fever of 101° Fahrenheit (38.3° Celsius) or above, with or without chills, call your doctor or nurse immediately.
 If you cannot reach your cancer specialist, go to an emergency room.

 - Keep a thermometer in your home and know how to take your temperature.
 Do not eat, drink or smoke for 10 minutes before taking your temperature.
 Leave the thermometer under your tongue for three minutes.
 If you are still unsure of how to take your temperature, ask your doctor or nurse.